hds-sandbox/bulk_RNAseq_course/develop/06a_count_matrix.md

 variance* of your data. *Remember for the Poisson model, mean = variance, but for NB, mean \< variance.*

-Run the following code to plot the *mean versus variance* for the ‘Mov10 overexpression’ replicates:
+Run the following code to plot the *mean versus variance* for our data:

 ``` r
 df <- data %>%